Grahp/Website/pages/Minecraft Server From Scratch.md

 ## Why?

-While the vanilla Minecraft server, and forks like Spigot and Paper, are a good fit for server that are substantially like the vanilla game, for a totally custom server, like Bowmap, they are not.
+While the vanilla Minecraft server, and forks like Spigot and Paper, may be a good fit for server that are substantially like the vanilla game, for a totally custom server, like Bowmap, they are not.
 Bowmap is not just Minecraft with some tweaks, it is a fundamentally different game.

 Using a vanilla server means inheriting all of Minecraft's built-in features, even if you do not want them.
 Features designed for vanilla gameplay can be abused in unexpected ways.
 This is a **substantial** source of bugs, even for the largest Minecraft servers.
 You can **feel** this when playing on any sufficiently unique Minecraft server.